play-co/comet/NOTES.md

 * Reduce grid lines when zoomed out

 Tech Debt:
+* Rename all actions and commands with Action and Command suffixes (files too), normalise new vs create
 * Refactor customProperties from ClonableNode to separate class
 * Refactor Convergence datastore to be even more generic as possible to help future backend swaps
 * Replace ClonableNode generics from Interfaces to Types for models, may loosen generic polymorphism